yduf/yduf.github.io/_posts/2020-07-11-monkey-island.md

 title: Monkey Island
 tags: games adventure
 ---
+> A youth named Guybrush Threepwood arrives on the fictional Mêlée Island, with the desire to become a pirate.
+He seeks out the island's pirate leaders, who set him three trials that must be completed to become a pirate: winning a sword duel against Carla, the island's resident swordmaster, finding a buried treasure, and stealing a valuable idol from the governor's mansion. - [wikipedia](https://en.wikipedia.org/wiki/The_Secret_of_Monkey_Island)

 ## The Secret of Monkey Island: Special Edition

 ![caption](https://lutris.net/games/banner/the-secret-of-monkey-island-special-edition.jpg) <!-- .element height="50%" width="50% ustify-content="left" -->